Justice & Faith Cohort

 • A cumulative arc toward action, culminating in a presentation of what you are going to do with what you have learned

-• The Grounding Gathering and The Releasing Gathering, both included in cost (travel and lodging not included)
+• The Grounding Gathering and The Releasing Gathering, described below (travel and lodging not included)

 FROM OUR COMMUNITY